 Nuclear Medicine Technologist Duties & Responsibilities

-- Perform organ imaging tests including full skeletal, cardiac blood pool, and major vascular blood pool tests; and lung, liver, spleen, kidney, bladder, brain, thyroid, placental, tumor, salivary gland, pancreatic, parathyroid, and scrotal images, and cysternograms utilizing gamma cameras, and/or stationary camera devices.
+- Perform organ imaging tests, including full skeletal, cardiac blood pool, and major vascular blood pool tests, and cysternograms utilizing gamma cameras, and/or stationary camera devices.

-- Consistently perform complex examinations and procedures, including injecting radiopharmaceuticals under the direct supervision of a radiologist.
+- Perform complex procedures, including injecting radiopharmaceuticals under the direct supervision of a radiologist.

 - Explain test procedures and safety precautions to subjects and provide them with assistance during procedures.